 ... with bullets both sides and sleeves accessible with a test probe.

 Translucent multi-plug where a probe can be inserted alongside the wire to reach the pins, both sides.

 However black and grey multi-plugs are usually moulded onto the wires with no access from the back.
-In this case all you can do is slightly part the connector just enough to expose the pins, you can't get at the socket side.
+In this case all you can do is slightly part the connector just enough to expose the pins, and even then only the pin-side.

 Solder bullets for use with MGB bullet connectors.
 Don't use the typical crimp-type as the red ones are too small and the blue ones too large for the standard bullet connectors.